rokwire/rokwire-docs/writingstyleguide.md

 University computing and networking services

 **Non-University member**
-: Capitalize both N and U. Hyphenate. (double-check w style guides)
+: Capitalize both N and U. Hyphenate.

+**Open Source**
+: Do not use a hyphen.
+Lowercase unless you're talking about the Open Source Initiative.
+Do not use "open-sourced" as an adjective.
+[//]: <Note: The primary sources confirming this are opensource.org and opensource.com.>

 **Privacy Statement, Privacy Notice, Privacy Agreement** : **Privacy Statement** is used in the app, **Privacy Notice** is used in privacy agreement to describe the Mobile Privacy Notice (MPN), an agreement made between the organization and the end user regarding the collection and storage of information exchanged through the use of the app.